0xrudi/Alix-MVP/README.md

 - `App.js`: The main component that manages the application state and routing between different pages.
 - `WelcomePage.js`: Displays the initial welcome screen and onboarding process for new users.
-- `WalletManager.js`: Handles the connection and management of user wallets, including ENS resolution.
-- `UserProfile.js`: Allows users to set up and edit their profile information, including avatar and nickname.
+- `HomePage.js`: Shows a dashboard with quick actions and overview of the user's NFTs and catalogs.
+- `MenuModal.js`: Provides navigation between different pages of the application.
-- `CatalogPage.js`: The main page for viewing and managing NFT catalogs.
+- `LibraryPage.js`: The main page for viewing and managing NFT catalogs.
 It includes filtering options and catalog creation.
+- `ProfilePage.js`: Allows users to manage their profile and connected wallets.
+- `UserProfile.js`: Handles user profile information, including avatar and nickname.
+- `WalletManager.js`: Manages the connection and configuration of user wallets, including ENS resolution.
-- `NFTGrid.js`: Displays a grid of NFTs, used within the CatalogPage component.
+- `NFTGrid.js`: Displays a grid of NFTs, used within the LibraryPage component.
 - `NFTCard.js`: Represents an individual NFT card within the NFTGrid, showing NFT details and actions.
 - `CatalogViewPage.js`: Displays the contents of a specific catalog and allows for NFT management within that catalog.